RahilRehan/AmazeFileSearch/README.md

 # AmazeFileSearch
 Trying to implement efficient searching for text in files.

-# GEt it over with Hash
+## Get over with it with Hash
+Create a dictionary with keys as file names and values as set of words/paras in each file.

+Dict = {file1Name:set(word1, word2, ...), file2Name:set(word1, word2, ...), ...}

-Time complexity analysis of first approach usign just dictionaries.
+### Time complexity analysis with dictionaries.

-First time the program executes, we store everythin parent dictionary with key value pairs of filenames(keys) and set values(words in files).
+Ni represents files N1, N2, N3 ....
+Wi represents words in Ni

-Time complexity which we might think usually -> O(max(N1, N2, N2 ...)) => O(N) assuming each insertion into set takes O(1) time and O(Nx) to insert Nx elements into set.
+Time complexity: we might think usually -> O(max(N1, N2, N2 ...)) => O(N) assuming each insertion into set takes O(1) time and O(Ni) to insert Nx elements into set.
 But Wrong!

-set implementation can take O(N) time to hash the string itself.
-So, Worst case Time complexity could go upto -> O(max(Nx.(O(max(Wi))))) => O(N.W)
+Creation time complexity: set(hash) implementation can take O(N) time to hash the string itself.
+So, Worst case time complexity could be -> O(max(Ni).O(max(Wi))) => O(N.W)

+Search time complexity: O(N.W)

-Space complexity is O(Files.max(words in files))
+Space complexity is O(max(Ni).max(Wi)) -> O(N.W)

 Optimizations:

-Once dictionary is computed, no need for creation of dictionary everytime the program runs!
-Save it!
+First time the program executes, we create the dictionary from scratch and store that dictionary in file for loading next time and saving time of creation from scratch each time.
+So, we can eliminate overhead of creation time at every initialization.

-Now, for searching in worst case as mentioned above the program could be hit by a worst case time complexity of O(N.W)! as we are searching for a word(W) in files of size(N).
+Now, for searching in worst case as mentioned above the program could be hit by a worst case time complexity of O(N.W) as we are searching for a word(W) in files of size(N).

-# Trying Trie
+## Trying to Trie
-More optimizations(Dictionary Trie), this program is stored in trie.py:
+This program is stored in trie.py

+Read the preprocessing section to know how characters are stored in trie

+Huge advantage is that, let's say if we have "amaze" and "amazing" then in our trie we just have "amazing" stored!
+Now, that's amazing

+If you think about it, we are eliminating lot of repeating characters when storing in trie.

+Time complexity for creation: O(N.W) but with many optimizations!

+Search time complexity: O(Wi) where W is input.

+Space complexity: O(N.W) with huge space optimizations.

+## Preprocessing:

 Different characters in our list:
 [' ', '&', "'", '(', ')', ',', '-', '.', '/', ';', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z', '\ufeff']

 total chars: 37